OctopusDeploy/blog/blog/2024-12/deployment-freeze/index.md

 ## Why Do You Need Deployment Freezes?

 Let's face it - there are times when deploying new changes is just too risky.
 Think about:
-- Holiday seasons when your team is short-staffed
+- Holiday seasons when your team is short-staffed.
-- Critical business periods like tax season or elections
+- Critical business periods like tax season or elections.
-- Important demos or testing cycles when you need your systems stable
+- Important demos or testing cycles when you need your systems stable.
-- You need to prevent deployments to production during business hours
+- You need to prevent deployments to production during business hours.
-- Your customers / branches are modelled with tenants and require more granular control around when deployments to those customers can proceed
+- Your customers / branches are modelled with tenants and require more granular control around when deployments to those customers can proceed.

 Our new feature helps you handle all these cases.
-It lets you control exactly when and where deployments can happen, keeping your systems stable when it matters most.
+It lets you control when and where deployments can happen, keeping your systems stable when it matters most.

 ## Setting Up Your Freezes

 Setting up a deployment freeze is straightforward.
 You can create them for right now or schedule them for later.
 You get to choose:
-- A clear name so everyone knows what the freeze is for
+- A clear name so everyone knows what the freeze is for.
-- When it starts and ends
+- When it starts and ends?
-- How long it lasts
+- How long it lasts?
-- Which projects, environments, and tenants it affects
+- Which projects, environment, and tenants it affects?

 Need to set up regular maintenance windows?
 No problem!
 You can set up automated recurring freezes that match your schedule.